robenkleene/audio-references/ios/garageband-ios.md

 - Playing effects after the visual EQ seems to cause problems?
 - When merged tracks sound completely different it's because their volume needs to be adjusted?

+## Presets

+The Alchemy presets are oddly under the file menu in the upper left.